Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Rank One Perturbation Supported by a Sphere and a Point in

-Let us summarize the result: \begin{mytheo*} The differential cross section for the delta potential supported by a sphere of radius $R$ centered at the origin and by the point at $\mathbf{a}$ outside of the sphere is given by
+Let us summarize the result. \begin{mytheo} The differential cross section for the rank one perturbation supported by a sphere of radius $R$ centered at the origin and by a point at $\mathbf{a}$ outside of the sphere is given by